LifeBogger presents the Full Story of an Argentine Football Legend who is best known by the Nickname; “Coco”.

 Our Erik Lamela Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time to date.

-Yes, everyone knows about his striking abilities but few consider Erik Lamela’s Bio which is quite interesting.
+Yes, everyone knows about his special goal-scoring abilities but few consider Erik Lamela’s Biography which is quite interesting.
 Now, without further ado, let’s dive into the meat and potatoes of Lamela’s story.

 Erik Lamela Childhood Story – Early Life and Family Background:

 His dad, Jose, who looks like Gabriel Batistuta (and a fan of his), encouraged his son, Erik, to take football as a profession.
 Erik began football at the age of 5.